joayo13/test-astro-decap/src/content/index/homepage.md

 ---
-title: "Welcome to My Site"
+title: Welcome to My Site
-paragraph: "This is the paragraph you want to edit with Decap CMS."
+paragraph: Testing this shiet
 ---